 School bus safety is always important to us at the Fund, but it’s especially worth thinking about during National School Bus Safety Awareness Week, October 19–23.
 You can save money by buying a used bus, but when you’re cutting costs, you need to make sure that safety isn’t on the cutting room floor too.
 Instead, save money on transportation the smart way and inspect your buses before purchasing them.

 Here are a few things to do whenever you add a used vehicle to your yellow fleet.

 Have an inspection

-Another issue to consider when purchasing used school buses is whether these units were originally built for use in another state.
-Purchasing a used bus from out of state may help keep costs down or get the vehicle more quickly; however, it is imperative to ensure that the bus can be legally operated in Texas.
-State law requires school districts to report purchases of used school buses (Texas Administrative Code, Title 37, Part 1, Chapter 14, Subchapter D, Rule 14.53).
+Another issue to consider is whether your bus was originally built for use in another state.
+Purchasing a used bus from out of state may help keep costs down or get the vehicle more quickly, but its specifications might not be in compliance with Texas law.
+It is imperative to ensure that every one of your buses can be legally operated in Texas.
+State law requires school districts to report purchases of used school buses.

 Know the requirements